HubSpot/hubspot-cms-vscode/README.md

 ## Features
 ### __HubL Snippets__
-All HubL supported tags, filters, expression tests and functions have auto-complete snippts.
+All HubL supported tags, filters, expression tests and functions have auto-complete snippets.
 Expression tests are accessed by typing the test name alone, filters are accessed with `|` and fucntions/tags are acccessed with `~`.
 All snippets include descriptions and parameter details.
 You up/down arrow to navigate the IntelliSense and hit enter to execute a snippet.
-Snippet completed HubL statements will auto-highlight avaiable parameters, which can be tabbed through (`${parameter}`).
+Snippet completed HubL statements will auto-highlight available parameters, which can be tabbed through (`${parameter}`).

 _NOTE_: HubL tags, functions, expression tests and filters are all pulled from the `cos-rendering/v1/hubldoc` api, so do not update any `snippets/auto-gen/...` json files manually.
 Run `hubl_snippets_gen.py` to re-generate these JSON files when HubL changes occur. `snippets/man_gen/...` files are for any extra/helpful snippets used in HubL - these files are maintained manually.